GrapheneOS/hardened_malloc/README.md

 * `CONFIG_STATS`: `false` (default) to control whether stats on allocation / deallocation count and active allocations are tracked.
 This is currently only exposed via the mallinfo APIs on Android.
+* `CONFIG_EXTENDED_SIZE_CLASSES`: `true` (default) to control whether small size class go up to 64k instead of the minimum requirement for avoiding memory waste of 16k.
+The option to extend it even further will be offered in the future when better support for larger slab allocations is added.
 * `CONFIG_LARGE_SIZE_CLASSES`: `true` (default) to control whether large allocations use the slab allocation size class scheme instead of page size granularity (see the section on size classes below)